 1.2.3.
-Operations Nascent (score 0-1) Emerging (score 1-2) Expanding (score 2-3) Mature (score 3-4) Organization has administrative procedures and policies in writing There are no policies and procedures Organization has administrative procedures and policies in writing Organization has well formed and complete administrative procedures Organization has well formed and complete administrative procedures and policies in writing. and policies in writing and practice.
-Staff and management follow Staff and management Staff and management follow some Staff and management follow most Staff and management follow all administrative procedures and policies. do not follow administrative procedures and administrative procedures and policies. administrative procedures and policies. administrative procedures and policies. policies.
-Administrative policies and operational procedures are efficient All administrative policies and Most of administrative policies and operational procedures are not Some administrative policies and operational procedures are efficient.
-All administrative policies and operational procedures are efficient. operational procedures are efficient operational procedures are not efficient. efficient. operational procedures are efficient. operational procedures are efficient.
-Systems and procedures preventing There are no systems Systems and procedures preventing or Systems and procedures preventing or Systems and procedures preventing or or minimizing organizational abuse and procedures minimizing organizational abuse are in minimizing organizational abuse are in minimizing organizational abuse are in are in place preventing or minimizing place. place and followed. place and followed and action taken when violations occur. organizational abuse when violations occur.
-All key functions and operations All key functions and Some key functions and operations Most key functions and operations All key functions and operations have have effective oversight and operations do not have have effective oversight and have effective oversight and effective oversight and management. management effective oversight and management. management. management
+Operations Nascent (score 0-1) Emerging (score 1-2) Expanding (score 2-3) Mature (score 3-4) Organization has administrative procedures and policies in writing There are no policies and procedures Organization has administrative procedures and policies in writing Organization has well formed and complete administrative procedures Organization has well formed and complete administrative procedures Procedures and Ponetes in Writing Proceedings and Policies in Arring and policies in writing. and policies in writing and practice.
+Staff and management follow Staff and management Staff and management follow some Staff and management follow most Staff and management follow all administrative procedures and do not follow administrative procedures and policies. administrative procedures and policies. administrative procedures and policies. policies. administrative procedures and policies.
+Administrative policies and operational procedures are efficient All administrative Most of administrative policies and operational procedures are not Some administrative policies and operational procedures are efficient.
+All administrative policies and operational procedures are efficient. operational procedures are efficient policies and operational procedures efficient. operational procedures are efficient. operational procedures are enficient. are not efficient. cilicion.
+Systems and procedures preventing There are no systems Systems and procedures preventing or Systems and procedures preventing or Systems and procedures preventing or or minimizing organizational abuse and procedures minimizing organizational abuse are in minimizing organizational abuse are in minimizing organizational abuse are in are in place preventing or place. place and followed. place and followed and action taken minimizing when violations occur. organizational abuse All key functions and operations All key functions and Some key functions and operations Most key functions and operations All key functions and operations have have effective oversight and operations do not have have effective oversight and have effective oversight and effective oversight and management. management effective oversight and management. management. management